Pemalang Regency: Geography

-Thus the whole district has a strategic position, both in terms of trade and government.
+Thus the whole regency has a strategic position, both in terms of trade and government.

-The district has a varied topography.
-The northern part of the district is a coastal area with an altitude ranging from 1 to 5 metres above sea level.
-The central part is a fertile lowland with an altitude of 6 to 15 metres above sea level; and the southern highlands and mountains are lush with cool air with at an altitude of 16 to 925 metres above sea level.
-The district region is crossed by two major rivers – the Waluh River and the Comal River.
+The regency has a varied topography.
+The northern part of the regency is a coastal area with an altitude ranging from 1 to 5 metres above sea level.
+The central part is a fertile lowland with an altitude of 6 to 15 metres above sea level; and the southern highlands and mountains are lush with cool air at an altitude varying from 16 to 925 metres above sea level.
+The region is crossed by two major rivers – the Waluh River and the Comal River.
 Most of the region is a fertile watershed.

 Climate

 Pemalang has a tropical monsoon climate (Am) with moderate to little rainfall from June to October and heavy to very heavy rainfall from November to May.

 Administrative districts

-Pemalang Regency consists of fourteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census.
-The districts are further divided into 222 villages (rural desa and urban kelurahan).
+Pemalang Regency consists of fourteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The districts are further divided into 222 villages (211 rural desa and 11 urban kelurahan).
 The administrative centre of government is in the Pemalang District.
 In addition to Pemalang, other significant district towns are Comal, Petarukan, Ulujami, Randudongkal and Moga.

+In broad terms, the population can be described in three geographical areas.
+In the three coastal districts in the northwest of the regency (Pemalang, Taman and Petarukan) spread over 250.63 km2 there were 586,076 inhabitants (38% of the regency's population) as at mid 2024, with Pemalang and Taman Districts forming a single urban area with 407,949 inhabitants.
+In the three northeastern districts (Ampeldaging, Cornal and Ulujami) with an area of 140.39 km2 there were 293,664 inhabitants (19%) in mid 2024.
+In the remaining eight districts in the centre and south of the regency, covering 724.28 km2, there were 661,945 inhabitants (43%) in mid 2024.

 All districts are mostly Javanese-speaking.
 In the west and south, inhabitants speak the Javanese dialects of Tegal and Banyumasan, while in the east (Petarukan, Comal, Ulujami, Ampelgading and Bodeh) they speak in the Javanese dialect of Pekalongan.
-In this regency also have many tribes in Slamet mountain.
+In this regency there are also have many tribal people in the vicinity of Mount Slamet.